bubbleboy14/cantools/README.md

     ./bootstrap.sh

-Instead of the two "python setup.py" lines.
+Instead of the pip3 install line.
 This will also install various dependencies that may not already be present on your system (some systems don't even come with Python).

 ## Production Installation (transparent)
   - upside